-The Thoracic Oncology Research Program is a multidisciplinary program investigating lung cancer through basic, translational, and clinical research.
-A wide variety of projects are being led by our thoracic surgical oncologists, medical oncologists, and radiation oncologists, as well as basic scientists, population scientists, pulmonologists, and radiologists.
+Our multidisciplinary group is investigating lung cancer through basic, translational, and clinical research.
+A wide variety of clinical and research projects are being led by our thoracic surgical oncologists, medical oncologists, and radiation oncologists, as well as basic scientists, population scientists, pulmonologists, and radiologists.

-An important strategy in the program is the study of how individual genes affect oncogenesis and tumor progress.
+An important research strategy is the study of how individual genes affect oncogenesis and tumor progress.
 In the laboratory, some investigators are studying mouse models to determine the role of stem cells in the development of cancer in humans and in the development of resistance to treatment.

 In addition, other researchers are examining the role of age, gender, minimally invasive surgery, and other patient-specific factors in outcomes, including quality of life.